MarcelPiNacy/cmts/README.md

 # cmts
 ## About
-cmts is a C++14 header-only library with a C-compatible API that implements a scheduler for cooperative multitasking.
+cmts is a C++14 header-only library with a C-compatible API that implements a lock-free scheduler for cooperative multitasking.
 ## Warning
 The library is currently work in progress.
-You should only use code from the release branch, once it is created.
+You should only use code from the release branch.
 #### Compiler Support
 MSVC is currently the only supported compiler. cmts has not yet been tested on Clang and GCC, but it might work.
 However, it is extremely likely to cause crashes at runtime in release builds due to the tasks stacks being moved across threads.
 To avoid this in release builds, you should enable the equivalent of MSVC's "Enable Fiber-Safe Optimizations" if your compiler supports it.
 In the future, a workaround will be supported via a macro.